preemptive/Protected-TodoAzureAuth/README.md

 6. Set your [MSBuild project build output verbosity](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-view-save-and-configure-build-log-files#to-change-the-amount-of-information-included-in-the-build-log) to Normal or a more verbose setting.
 7. Build the `TodoAzure.Droid` Xamarin.Android project for the *AnyCPU* platform in the *Release* configuration.
 8. Verify that Dotfuscator ran by checking Visual Studio's Output pane.
 Look for the line `Running Dotfuscator with config file 'DotfuscatorConfig.xml'...`, which indicates where the Dotfuscator output begins.
+    * A line such as `[Build Output]    RootCheck: TodoAzure.TodoList::AddItem` indicates where Dotfuscator injected Root Check code.
+In this case, a Root Check was injected into the `AddItem` method of the `TodoAzure.TodoList` type; note that the names shown are the pre-obfuscated names.
+    * You may see the warning `Injecting Android-specific Root Check functionality into non-Android-specific assembly TodoAzure.dll`.
+This warning can be ignored, because in this case Dotfuscator is processing a copy of `TodoAzure.dll` specifically for use with the Android project, so injecting Android-specific functionality into that copy is not an issue.
 9. Deploy this Xamarin.Android app to a device or emulator.

 <a name="azure-default"></a>